nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 2. View Order Detail
-View Order information, such as order by when, who order, quantity
+View Order information, such as order by when, who order, quantity.

 Example: `view <order>`